 Ah, the charm of milk teeth – tiny, adorable, and a source of joy.
 Yet, coaxing those little pearls into pristine condition can sometimes feel like a miniature wrestling match by the sink.

-How is everyone brushing their baby’s teeth??
+How is everyone brushing their baby’s teeth?
 This has become so difficult and she usually screams or just flat out refuses to open her little mouth.
-I’ve tried a few different types of baby toothbrushes and try to make it fun but as soon as she sees she won’t open her mouth!
+I’ve tried a few different types of baby toothbrushes and try to make it fun but as soon as she sees it she won’t open her mouth!

 Dentist Dr Guilia D’Anna tells Mum’s Grapevine that it’s super important to keep baby teeth clean and healthy, even though they only hang around for a few years.

 “The best thing to remember is that a baby should never go to sleep sucking on a bottle of anything other than water.
 Milk includes natural sugar, called lactose.
 This has the ability to cause ‘bottle caries’ or ‘bottle decay’ which is literally decay that occurs due to bottle feeding.

 “Parents don’t need to be too worried about feeding, there just needs to be a break between milk sessions (as there naturally is).
 The problem occurs when parents put the baby to bed with a bottle so that the baby can suck on the bottle constantly for potentially hours at a time.
 Another no-no is letting your baby drink fruit juices between milk sessions, for the same reason that the decay rate is likely to go up.”

 Tips for cleaning baby’s first teeth

 In the early stages, to clean teeth, wiping the gums and teeth with a face washer is all that is needed.
 The aim is to gently wipe off any plaque that occurs.
 There is definitely no need to use toothpaste this early.

 As your baby grows up, using a toothbrush is more important.
 The child becomes accustomed to the process.
 Again there is no need for toothpaste, as diet is more important here.